miscer/cs3104-p2/report/report.md

 # Overview

-In this practical my task was to implement a simple userspace file system using FUSE.
+In this practical my task was to implement a simple user-space file system using FUSE.
 The file system uses UnQLite for storing the file data and meta-data.

 The file system has a tree directory hierarchy where directories can contain both files and directories.
 Each file and directory has standard meta-data attached to it.
 Files can be created, updated and deleted.
 Files have dynamic size up to a certain limit.
 Hard links and renaming files is supported.